 At 25 million subscribers, this channel is one of the most followed on YouTube.
 We love the playfulness of their banner.

 At 22 million subscribers, this is another very popular channel.
-Its banner does a great job of capturing the lively feel of the TV show.
+They do a great job of capturing the lively feel of the TV show in a collage style of images.

 The makers of GoPro are arguably also one of the best video content creators.
 Their banners reflect the seasons/video trends on their channel, which we really like.

 This is one of the best channels for HD travel videos.
-The use of the sharp clean image as a banner, perfectly complements their content.
+The use of the sharp clean image as a banner for Youtube, perfectly complements their content.

-We love how they have used bold colors and typography to include multiple CTAs and put across their USP through their banner.
+We love how they have used bold colors and typography to include multiple CTAs and put across their USP through their Youtube banners.

 Versace is one of the few fashion brands that have managed to get some traction on YouTube in a domain that is completely dominated by vloggers.